lucasfurtado/calculadora-react/README.md

 # calculadora-react
-It's a calculator made in Retact Native
+It's a calculator made in React Native

 ## Diary